 In 2019, the Belgian Accounting Standards Commission (CBN/CNC) already published a draft guideline awaiting new legislation.
 This provides some guidance on how crypto assets should be processed in the company’s accounting records.
 The Commission states that they should not be qualified as a cash asset or cash equivalent, because they are not kept on a traditional bank account and cannot be used to repay just any creditor.
 Crypto assets cannot be considered monetary assets either.
 They do not qualify as claims on credit institutions from long-term deposits, securities, or precious metals.
 Instead, the Commission recommends to book cryptocurrency as ‘other receivables‘.
 This indicates that they do not concern a claim on, for example, a bank, but on a limited number of parties.

 When a company invests in crypto, the goal is obviously to make a profit.
-While individuals can still avoid income taxation if they can demonstrate the gain was realized as a result of a normal management of their privately held assets, a company does not have this possibility.
+While individuals can still avoid income taxation if they can demonstrate the gain was realized as a result of a normal management of their privately held assets.
+A company does not have this option.
 For a company, any gain will automatically be considered taxable income.
-For Belgian companies, a taxable event will occur when crypto is sold against fiat currency at the standard tax rate of 25% (lowered to 20% under certain conditions).
-Losses can be fully offset against other income and may also be carried forward.
+For Belgian companies, a taxable event will occur when crypto is sold against fiat currency at the standard tax rate of 25% (lowered to 20% under certain conditions for SMEs).
+Losses can be fully offset against other taxable income and may also be carried forward.

 TAXPATRIA® can help you to assess the tax and accounting consequences of corporate investing in crypto and in other digital assets.